EricFillion/happy-transformer/README.md

 Binary sequence classification (BSC) has many applications.
 For example, by using BSC, you can train a model to predict if a yelp review is positive or negative.
 Another example includes determining if an email is spam or ham.

-Each Happy Transformer has four methods that are utilized for binary sequence classification.
+Each Happy Transformer has four methods that are utilized for binary sequence classification:

-They are:
 1. init_sequence_classifier()
 2. custom_init_sequence_classifier(args)
 3. train_sequence_classifier(train_csv_path)